r1pk/network-monitor/README.md

 ## Usage

-Before running the application, make sure that the [Ookla SpeedTest CLI](https://www.speedtest.net/apps/cli) package is installed on your system, the dependencies are downloaded, and the application is properly configured.
+Before running the application without Docker, make sure all required dependencies are installed and the application is properly configured.

 Start the application in appropriate mode: